 - Corporate, executive, and board-level support must be solicited and maintained – both in obtaining the resources and support required to sustain a cyber resilience policy, and in providing the leadership necessary to create an enterprise-wide culture that embraces the contribution of people, processes, and technology in the creation of a strong security posture.

-- Technologies and security policies should be assessed to determine whether or not current levels of risk and their potential consequences are known, and that systems of control are in place to protect critical assets and ensure business continuity.
+- Technologies and security policies should be assessed to determine whether or not current levels of risk and their potential consequences are known, and that systems of control are in place to protect critical assets (including websites, apps and internal software systems) and ensure business continuity.

 - Situational and security awareness training should be integrated into the strategy, in order to create a culture of cyber-security throughout the enterprise.